Jack Yabsley: Television

-He has been an occasional reporter for Sydney Weekender on the Seven Network.
+Yabsley has been an occasional reporter for Sydney Weekender on the Seven Network.
+In 2023, he was the creator and lead writer of ABC comedy series Gold Diggers.

 Film

 Yabsley's debut feature documentary, Kings of Baxter, premiered at Antenna Documentary Film Festival in 2017, where it won Best Australian Film and Audience Choice Award.
 The film follows Bell Shakespeare's drama outreach program in Frank Baxter Juvenile Justice Centre, as a group of young offenders attempt to stage a production of Macbeth inside the centre for their fellow detainees.
 The documentary was screened on Foxtel Arts in 2018.

 Yabsley's comedy short films The Virgin (2017), and Super Nice (2018) both premiered at Flickerfest Short Film Festival in Sydney, and went on to play at international film festivals around the world, gaining awards for best actor and best screenplay.
 The Virgin won the 20th Anniversary Award for Best Antipodes' Short Film at the Antipodean Film Festival in Saint Tropez, France.

 Filmography

 Yabsley's writing and directing credits include: